 Add Sidebar & Gadgets

 If you’ve done this on Windows Vista or Windows 7 things should be quite familiar.
-When you install 8GadgetPack make sure you let it run after the setup exits.
-This will load up a bunch of desktop gadgets that you can move around or remove.
-To add a gadget, right-click on an existing gadget and select Add gadgets… or search for Gadgets using the Windows 10 search.
+When you install 8GadgetPack, let it run after the setup exits.
+This will load up a bunch of desktop gadgets you can move around or remove.
+To add a gadget, right-click an existing gadget and select Add gadgets… or search for Gadgets using the Windows 10 search.

 The sidebar is quite limited in space, vertically but it contains different pages that you can add gadgets to.
-It should be able to house all 27 gadgets, in theory, but I haven’t tried that.
-To create a new page all you have to do is simply keep on adding gadgets to the sidebar until the page is full.
+To create a new page, simply keep on adding gadgets to the sidebar until the page is full.
 The next gadget you add will push the bottom-most one to another page.

 Modify or remove Gadgets

-When you hover the mouse over any gadget, you’ll notice three buttons (mostly but not always) appear in the top-right corner.
+When you hover the mouse over any gadget, you’ll see three buttons appear in the top-right corner.
 The X will close the widget and the wrench icon lets you configure or modify the widget.
 There are many things you can do to a widget depending on what the widget is.
-Perhaps the setting you will be using the most is the Size found under the Display tab.
+Perhaps the setting you will use the most is the Size found under the Display tab.
 You can make a gadget up to 400% bigger in size.

 Although 8GadgetPack might not be Rainmeter, there is still plenty that you can do with the available Gadgets.
-To be honest, I’ve never been a fan of desktop gadgets mainly because of their 3D style and overall clunkiness.
+I’ve never been a fan of desktop gadgets mainly because of their 3D style and overall clunkiness.

 Better than Rainmeter?

 Let’s address the elephant in the room.
-If you’ve read our posts about rainmeter, or you know about it already you are comparing this with rainmeter.
-And the answer is no, not by a long shot.
-Rainmeter is much more flexible, a lot less user-friendly, but a lot more.. just more.
-If you know how you can let your imagination run wild with Rainmeter.
+Rainmeter is much more flexible but a lot less user-friendly.
+You know how you can let your imagination run wild with Rainmeter.
 With 8GadgetPack you can only do so much as add pre-built gadgets and modify them.
 That’s not necessarily a bad thing though.
 Remember, this makes 8GadgetPack much easier to use than Rainmeter.

 If you’re someone who has tried Rainmeter and found it to be a little overwhelming, you should give 8GadgetPack a spin to add desktop gadgets to Windows 10.